 The purpose of this class is to design and implement a research project on an issue of relevance to Chicano/Latino communities in the United States.
 You will design the project and complete preliminary research in this course, complete the research and conduct preliminary analysis over the Winter break, and complete the analysis and write up your findings in the Chicano/Latino Studies 102W in the Winter quarter.
+It will be important to design a project that can be completed in this time frame.

 This course is probably unlike others that you have taken in that the responsibility will largely be on you to identify a research topic and to conduct primary (new) research.
 I will certainly help and provide some time during the course to conduct this research, but you will have to take the lead in identifying a topic and making time outside of class and, in many cases, off campus to do this research (and to doing more over the break).

 In order to succeed, you should select a topic that will sustain your interest for the next six months.
 If you aren't able to take this responsibility seriously, you will not do well in this course and be behind in 102W in the Winter.